HelsinkiUniCollab/WeatherBasedRecommender/docs/pouta.md

 ## Removing old Docker images in Pouta

 Everytime an update is made, a new image with tag "latest" is created.
 This does not remove the old images, which keep piling up.
-Therefore, we have a cron job running remove-old-images.sh every night at 3 a.m.
+Therefore, we have a cron job running docker prune every night at 3 a.m.
 UTC.

-### remove-old-images.sh
+### crontab
 ```
-#!/bin/bash
-docker system prune -f
+0 3 * * * /snap/bin/docker system prune -a -f
 ```
 You can edit the cron job with command in the root directory of our instance.
 ```